Why choose the British Virgin Islands for your vacation?

 What is the best time of year to sail or dive with Cuan Law in the British Virgin Islands?

-With average 78 degree water temperatures in winter and 82 in summer, every month has incredible diving in the BVI.
-The trade winds offer spectacular, consistent sailing conditions year round.
-The BVI offers sheltered dive sites throughout the year but they are more numerous in summer due to lighter trade winds and no Atlantic swells.
-The winter is popular because of the awful winter climate in the USA but you do need a thin wetsuit in winter.
+With average 78 degree water temperatures in winter and 82 in summer, every month has incredible diving in the BVI and the trade winds offer spectacular, consistent sailing conditions year round.
+The BVI has plenty of sheltered dive sites throughout the year.
+In the winter months the southern anchorages are fan favorites and the amazing northern locales are generally dived in summer due to lighter trade winds and fewer Atlantic swells.
+The winter is more popular because of the winter climate in the USA.

 Is there a Water Taxi from St Thomas?